Asbestos in the Home

 Plumbing or Pipefitting

 Older pipes that contain steam or hot water may be lined with a protective asbestos coating that would help manage continual heat.
-Cutting pipes and other plumbing activities can put residents and yourself at elevated risk.
+Cutting pipes and other plumbing activities can put residents and themselves at elevated risk.

 Popcorn Ceiling or Paint Removal